sakib/succeeding_in_rutgers_cs/INTERVIEWING.md

 3. Now that you know your program's desired behavior, sketch out 2-4 algorithms to solve the problem.
 Always start with the dumbest brute-force algorithm and gradually improve on it by recognizing places you're wasting computation.
 Brainstorm things you know like dynamic programming, visualizing the problem as a graph/tree, etc. In the worst case, you have 1 dumb, brute-force algorithm that you can technically implement.

 4. For each of your 2-4 algorithms, list next to them their expected time and space complexities.
 Optionally, note their simplicity/readability as well.
+Make sure to list out all relevant parameters before you say anything like "this is O(N)!"

   | Algo |   Time   | Space  | Simple? |
   | ---- | -------- | ------ | ------- |